 English Language Requirement Exemptions

 There are four conditions for being exempt from taking a standardized test to demonstrate your English proficiency.
+Final exemption will be determined by the International Admissions Office and the academic departments.

 - You are from or have attended school in one of the following countries: